COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint4Backlog.md

 ## Who is doing it
 Lucas
 ## User Story
-* We want people to correctly identify the name of the app with the original veriosn
+We want people to correctly identify the name of the app with the original version
 ## Tasks
 * Refactor code to change naming from ParkedUp2 back to ParkedUp